Shafiul Islam Mohiuddin

-Shafiul Islam Mohiuddin is a Bangladeshi business leader and current Member of Parliament of the Dhaka-10 area.
+Shafiul Islam Mohiuddin is a Bangladeshi business leader.
+He was the Member of Parliament of the Dhaka-10.
 He is the former president of Federation of Bangladesh Chambers of Commerce and Industries (FBCCI).
 He led the RMG sector of the country over thirty years and became the president of Bangladesh Garment Manufacturers and Exporters Association (BGMEA), the largest export earning sector of the country.

 Early life and education

 Mohiuddin obtained B.Com (Hon's) and M.Com degree in accountancy from University of Dhaka.

 Career

 Mohiuddin was involved with the RMG sector of the country over thirty years.
 He entered the garment industry in 1992 by establishing Onus Apparel Ltd. Since then he has started his export oriented garments industry named Onus Group, the largest export earning sector of the country.
 He has also successfully diversified his business in other business sectors like garment accessories, real estate, shipping, fishing, trawlers, dredging, solar energy, auto bricks, handicrafts, etc. He has currently employed over six thousand people in his business group.
 He is the director of Trustee Board, BGMEA University of Fashion and Technology (BUFT).
 He is also the vice president of Society for Anti addiction Movement (SAAM), Centre of Excellence for Bangladesh Apparel Industry (CEBAI) and Rugby Federation, Director of Mohammedan Sporting Club Limited, Director of BGMEA Apparel Club.